zdying/hiipack/README.md

 hiipack is a front-end development tool based on the Webpack, it simplifies the Webpack configuration so that you can easily build a project.
-It provides code pack, compression, synchronization and other functions. hiipack also provides a local development service, can run multiple projects simultaneously.
+It provides code pack, compression, synchronization and other functions. hiipack has a local development service, can run multiple projects simultaneously.
 In addition, hiipack also has a built-in proxy server can fulfill the request forwarding, including the mutual conversion between HTTP and HTTPS proxy.